 4. Don't ruin the mobile experience.

 In an effort to improve mobile user experience, Google announced that they were going to start penalizing websites that use what they call "obtrusive interstitials" -- in other words, pop-ups that mess with the user experience.
 Now I don't know about you, but I certainly don't want my Google rankings to go down from using pop-up forms.

 To ensure a user-friendly mobile experience and avoid being penalized by Google, be sure exclude your pop-up forms for mobile, or use pop-ups that don't take up the entire screen of the page on mobile devices.
 Most pop-up tools already offer this type of functionality, but if what you're currently using doesn't, you may need to find a new solution.

 So there you have it.
 To sum up: Pop-up forms do work, they can be inboundy, and you should be using them.

-If you're looking for a good free tool to get started with pop-up forms, we'd recommend that you try HubSpot Marketing Free.
+If you're looking to get started with pop-up forms, we'd recommend that you try HubSpot's free marketing tools.
 We built it ourselves to help marketers generate more leads across their entire website without sacrificing the user experience.

 Editor's note: This post was originally published in October 2016 and has been updated for comprehensiveness.

 Originally published Sep 9, 2020 6:00:00 AM, updated June 11 2021